2biias/GoLWasm/README.md

-# APK - Gruppe 6 - GameOfLife
+# GameOfLife written in C++ to be compiled into WebAssembly using Emscripten

 To build and run: